-Indiana University Receives NIH Grant for Imaging Structure and Function of the Photoreceptor-RPE-Choriocapillaris Complex
+Indiana University Receives NIH Grant for Imaging Spatial and Temporal Dynamics of Retinal Ganglion Cells

-Indiana University Receives a 2017 NIH Grant for $461,610 for Imaging Structure and Function of the Photoreceptor-RPE-Choriocapillaris Complex.
+Indiana University Receives a 2020 NIH Grant for $409,668 for Imaging Spatial and Temporal Dynamics of Retinal Ganglion Cells.
 The principal investigator is Donald Miller.
-The program began in 2007 and ends in 2021.
 Below is a summary of the proposed work.